 The Digital Marketplace

-The modern incarnations of currency, equity and derivatives markets have given people from around the globe the opportunity to participate in what was once limited to the privileged few.
+The modern incarnations of currency, equity and derivatives markets have given people from all walks of life the opportunity to participate in what was once limited to the privileged few.
 All that is needed to enter today's most popular financial venues is risk capital, computing power and internet connectivity.
 Once these assets are secured, simply choose one of the best online trading platforms or apps and start trading.

-The largest marketplaces in the world conduct the lion's share of their business operations online.
-Listed below are a few of the most prominent:
+The largest marketplaces in the world conduct a lion's share of their business operations online.
+The following are a few of the most prominent.

-- Equities: Led by established exchanges and over-the-counter (OTC) entities, the majority of stock trade is conducted online.
-While traditional financial centers such as the New York Stock Exchange (NYSE) maintain a physical floor, others such as the Euronext rely on an exclusively digital infrastructure.
+Led by established exchanges and over-the-counter (OTC) markets, the majority of stock trade is conducted online.
+While stock market mainstays such as the New York Stock Exchange (NYSE) maintain a physical floor, others such as the Euronext rely on an exclusively digital infrastructure.

-- Currency: By far the largest market in the world, the forex is responsible for upwards of US$5 trillion in value per day.
-Currency trading on the OTC forex is easily conducted through an online brokerage firm via software trading platform.
+By far the largest market in the world, the forex is responsible for upwards of US$5 trillion in traded volumes per day.
+Currency trading on the OTC forex is easily conducted through online brokers and software trading platforms.

-- Derivatives: Over the past decade, the online trade of futures and options has flourished.
-Dating back to its origins at the Dojima Rice Exchange, and remaining until the 1990s, the trade of derivative products has been conducted through the open-outcry auction system.
+Over the past decade, the online trade of futures and options has flourished.
+From origins at the Dojima Rice Exchange through the 1990s, the trade of derivative products had been conducted via the open-outcry auction system.
 Today, the world's largest derivatives markets operate online.
 The CME Group, Eurex and Intercontinental Exchange (ICE) are the industry leaders.

-Whether one is a small retail trader chasing profit within the market, or an institutional player looking to manage a vast portfolio of holdings, online trading is typically the vehicle by which these undertakings are managed.
+Whether one is a retail trader chasing profit within the market, or an institutional player managing a vast portfolio of holdings, the benefits of online trading make each pursuit possible.

 The Pros Of Online Trading

-The degree of each advantage varies depending upon the specific situation, but the following aspects of online trading represent the upside realised by traders in the digital marketplace:
+Of course, the degree of each advantage varies depending upon the specific situation.
+However, the following aspects of online trading benefit traders in the digital marketplace:

 Limited Transaction Costs

 In the 1980s, the cost of making a trade on the NYSE ranged anywhere from £50 to £1,000s according to the size and type of order desired.
-Today, discount online equities brokers offer zero-commission stock trading.
+Many discount online equities brokers offer zero-commission stock trading.
 Under the zero-commission model, investment decisions may be made exclusive of transaction costs.
 Also, high volume trading strategies are more attractive due to the lack of per trade fees.